NormalChess/NormalChess-Repo/variant.md

 the commands "hit", "stay", or "fold" to start playing black jack.

 By default you have 2 chips, and to win you have to get 11 chips.
 If you hit 21, you gain 2 chips.
-If you lose, you forfit one of your chips.
+If you lose, you forfit half of your chips.
+If you aren't at 1 chip after the half, you lose another 2 chips!

 When you get 11 chips as said before, you simply win the game.
 But if you lose all of your chips, you will lose the game.